emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  The body of the HTTP request.<br/>
+  The body of the HTTP request.<br />
-If not provided, the body will be a JSON object of all the available fields.<br/>
+If not provided, the body will be a JSON object of all the available fields.<br />
-There, 'all the available fields' means the context of a MQTT message when this webhook is triggered by receiving a MQTT message (the `local_topic` is set), or the context of the event when this webhook is triggered by a rule (i.e. this webhook is used as an action of a rule).<br/>
+There, 'all the available fields' means the context of a MQTT message when this webhook is triggered by receiving a MQTT message (the `local_topic` is set), or the context of the event when this webhook is triggered by a rule (i.e. this webhook is used as an action of a rule).<br />
 Template with variables is allowed.